dayfer80/dayfer80/README.md

-- 👋 Hi, I’m @dayfer80
+- 👋 Hi, I’m @dayfer
-- 👀 I’m interested in learning python SQL and Ruby
+- 👀 I’m interested in learning Python SQL and Ruby
 - 🌱 I’m currently learning Python at beginer level
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me

 <!---
 dayfer80/dayfer80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.